teekaytech/Neobael-Assessment/README.md

 # Neobael Assesssment (Responsive Web Page)

-In this project, I developed a single responsive HTML page, with the CSS embedded within the HTML file.

-**I developed the page with mobile-first approach.
+In this project, I developed a responsive HTML page, with the CSS embedded within the HTML file.
+I developed the page with mobile-first approach.
 I was able to embed the image specified in the project specifications.
 I used media queries to take care of the responsiveness on tablet and desktop screen sizes.
-The Design specification can be found [here](t.ly/09hO)**
+The Design specification can be found [here](t.ly/09hO).

 ## Built with

 - HTML5
 - CSS3 (Media Queries)
 - Webhint / Stylelint (Linters)
-- GitHub Pages (Deployment)
+- GitHub/GitHub Pages Pages (Deployment)

 ## Live demo: [Live Demo Link](https://teekaytech.github.io/Neobael-Assessment/)